This English Foxhound has been bred for more than 150 years. He is used primarily for fox hunting.

-English Foxhounds should be leash trained and kept on lead whenever they are out of a securely fenced area.
+English Foxhounds should be leash trained and kept on a lead whenever they are out of a securely fenced area.

 They have a baying bark that they are happy to demonstrate for everyone, including strangers they see approaching their home.

 In that sense, they make good watchdogs.
-But despite his natural distrust of people he does not know, he is a relaxed and laidback dog and does not really make a good guard dog.
+But despite his natural distrust of people he does not know, he is a relaxed and laidback dog and does not make a good guard dog.

 English Foxhounds have a very nice disposition.
 They get along with people and animals, but they are not usually kept as household pets.